 - Customer support – As an IBM Watson Media ECDN customer, you have access to our phone support.

 Basic concepts of ECDN

 Another important concept of the ECDN service is that server instances are deployed at your “locations”.
 Locations represent physical or logical segments of your corporate network.

 The web-based ECDN Management Portal lets you administer your ECDN deployments, and monitor the performance of the ECDN server instances.

-When you become an ECDN customer, you will get access to the ECDN Management Portal that runs in IBM Cloud.
+When you become an ECDN customer, you will get access to the ECDN Management Portal that runs in IBM Watson Media.